xLin7648/UnmSfx/README.md

 1. Open a terminal in `unm-sfx/`.
 2. Build the native library for the target platform with Cargo, for example:
    `cargo build --release`
-3. For Apple targets, follow the notes in `unm-sfx/docs/apple-build.md`.
-4. Copy the generated outputs into `com.xlin.unmsfx/Runtime/bin/` using the platform naming expected by the Unity package.
+3. Copy the generated outputs into `com.xlin.unmsfx/Runtime/bin/` using the platform naming expected by the Unity package.

 ## Use The Unity Package